marionlo/100-days-of-code/README.md

 ### Day 33: November 05, 2018
 **Today's Progress**: Started the Angular tutorial: Tour of Heroes, in order to learn the fundamentals of the framework.
 Learnt about the curly braces of interpolation to display data, to generate a new component via the ng generate component command.

+### Day 34: November 06, 2018
+**Today's Progress**: I've continued the Tour of Heroes Angular tutorial today.
+I've learnt to create a class, learnt about pipes such as the UppercasePipe to format a string, the two-way binding with the ng-model where you bind a property to a html element so that the data can flow, and also the FormsModule and the * ngFor repeater directive.